 Premature burial in the 21st century

-In 2014, a woman was buried alive in Thessaloniki, Greece after being declared dead at a private hospital.
+In 2014, a private hospital in Thessaloniki, Greece declared a woman dead and buried her.
 Children playing near the cemetery heard her screams and alerted police.
 You can find the news story here.
 A second woman in Thessaloniki, Greece suffered a similar fate in 2015.
-This time, her cancer medicine caused her to be declared dead.
+This time, her cancer medicine caused the death declaration.
 She actually died of heart failure inside her coffin.

 Nutty about folklore and want more?